noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

   - replace the fn name with the fn body
   - replace the formal params by the actual arguments
 - evaluation strategies: both are identical (reduce to the same final value) as long as both are pure fns, and both evaluations terminate (e.g. no loops)
-  - call by name: only evaluates fn arguments that are actually used in the fn body
+  - call by name: by name evaluation: only evaluates fn arguments that are actually used in the fn body, but the values are recomputed everytime
-  - call by value: (the default) evaluates every fn argument only once
+  - call by value: strict evaluation; (the default) evaluates every fn argument only once
+  - lazy evaluation: evaluation occurs 0 or 1 times, the first (and only) time is when the value is initially accessed, else is never evaluated
 - recursive definitions require a return type
   - non-recursive definitions dont